lichess-bot-devs/lichess-bot/README.md

 - Enter the executable name in the `engine: name` field (In Windows you may need to type a name with ".exe", like "lczero.exe")
 - If you want the engine to run in a different directory (e.g., if the engine needs to read or write files at a certain location), enter that directory in the `engine: working_dir` field.
   - If this field is blank or missing, the current directory will be used.
+  - IMPORTANT NOTE: If this field is used, the running engine will look for files and directories (Syzygy tablebases, for example) relative to this path, not the `engine: dir` field.
 - Leave the `weights` field empty or see [LeelaChessZero section](#leelachesszero) for Neural Nets

 As an optional convenience, there is a folder named `engines` within the lichess-bot folder where you can copy your engine and all the files it needs.
 This is the default executable location in the `config.yml.default` file.